eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm or refute the release of Dennis Coyle
+No evidence found in any source to confirm the connection between Coyle's release and Eid al-Fitr.

 INSUFFICIENT EVIDENCE